atracy23/GitLab/README.md

 ## Current Task: Clone Repository
 To collaborate with one another on this project, we will each need to have a local copy of the repository to store our work in.
 We will start the exercise by performing a *clone* of the repository.

+*Reminder: The steps in this exercise must be completed in order.
+Please do not proceed past the steps currently shown in this README.*

 ### Member Who Must Complete: Everyone
-*Reminder: The steps in this exercise must be completed in order.
-Please do not proceed past the step currently shown in this README.*

 ### Option 1: Use Git CLI
 1. Select the green "Code" button at the top-right of the repository and copy the repository's URL address under the HTTPS section.